Why I love this spicy shrimp recipes

 - 1/8 teaspoon black pepper

 - 1 1/2 pounds of shrimp, peeled and deveined

 - 2 tablespoons olive oil

-- Mix seasonings and flour together in a small bowl.
+- Mix seasonings together in a small bowl.

 - Toss the mixture with the shrimp until evenly coated.

 - Heat the olive oil in a large skillet over medium-high heat.

 - Add the shrimp to the pan and fry until thoroughly cooked – turning occasionally (shrimp should be completely pink).